stanford-cs348k/project/README.md

   * Jun 3, Final project presentations (in class)
   * Jun 4, Final project writeups due

-## Proposal Document (May 4 -- soft deadline, feel free to submit earlier)
+## Proposal Document (due May 4 -- soft deadline, feel free to submit earlier)

-We could like for initial project proposals to be submitted by 11:59pm on May 4th.
+We could like for initial project proposals to be submitted by May 4th.
 We expect a proposal to be submitted on Gradescope, however, submitted a PDF that just links to a website where all project work will be documented.
 Here is a suggested template for a proposal.  __Note: This is a soft deadline.
 It's more important to get the right project in place than to rush a proposal to meet the deadline.
 However, those that do get proposals in on time will be the first to get staff feedback.__

 * __Project Title:__  A great title is catchy, but also descriptive!